Airat Ichmouratov: Early life

-In 1997, Ichmouratov went to Canada to participate as a student at Orford Art's Centre Festival, where he met renowned Soviet-born Canadian cellist, conductor and music educator Yuli Turovsky, whom Ichmouratov considered a mentor and with whom collaborated on multiple occasions.
-In 2004 Turovsky invited Ichmouratov's klezmer band Kleztory to record CD with I Musici de Montreal chamber orchestra (Chandos Records).
+In 1997, Ichmouratov traveled to Canada to participate as a student at Orford Art's Centre Festival, where he met the Soviet-born Canadian cellist, conductor and music educator Yuli Turovsky.
+Ichmouratov regarded Turovsky as a mentor and collaborated with him on several occasions.
+In 2004 Turovsky invited Ichmouratov's klezmer band, Kleztory, to record CD with I Musici de Montreal chamber orchestra (Chandos Records).
 Ichmouratov's "Fantastic Dances" for clarinet, cello and piano with Strings and percussion were commissioned and recorded by Yuli Turovsky & I Musici de Montreal.

 The work was premiered in Pollack Hall on 20 December 2007.

 Career

-In 1998, Ichmouratov permanently moved to Montreal, Quebec, Canada, where he obtained a master's degree at the University of Montreal, and where he studied with Andre Moisan.
-He then founded the Muczynski Trio with Luo Di -Cello and Evgenia Kirjner on piano, which won 1st prize and the Grand Award at the National Music Festival (Canada, 2002) and 1st Prize at the 8th International Chamber Music Competition in Kraków (Poland, 2004).
+In 1998, Ichmouratov permanently moved to Montreal, Quebec, Canada, where he obtained a master's degree from the University of Montreal, studying with Andre Moisan.
+He then founded the Muczynski Trio with cellist Luo Di and pianist Evgenia Kirjner.
+The ensemble won 1st prize and the Grand Award at the National Music Festival (Canada, 2002), as well as first prize at the 8th International Chamber Music Competition in Kraków, Poland (2004).

-Upon his initial arrival to Canada, in order to survive, Ichmouratov was compelled to play on the streets and in metro stations for the first four years.
-During his interview with Evening-Kazan, he highlighted learning valuable skills from other street musicians, including improvisation, jazz, klezmer, and folk music.
-With a need to perform whatever was in demand, this experience significantly bolstered his self-esteem and played an integral role in his journey to becoming a conductor.
-In another interview given to Christophe Huss of Le Devoir, Ichmouratov mentioned that he became a composer almost by chance.
+Upon his arrival in Canada, Ichmouratov performed on the streets and in metro stations for approximately four years in order to support himself.
+In an interview with Evening-Kazan, he noted that this period allowed him to develop a range of skills from other street musicians, including improvisation, jazz, klezmer, and folk music.
+He mentioned that working on wide range of repertoire both increased his confidence and contributed to his growth as a conductor.
+In another interview with Christophe Huss of Le Devoir, Ichmouratov stated that he became a composer largely by chance.

-In 2000, he began studies as a conductor at the University of Montreal.
-During these studies, he enrolled in an orchestration class with Alan Belkin (with whom Ichmouratov later studied composition) where students were tasked with composing and orchestrating a melody in three different ways.
-Ichmouratov became captivated by this exercise.
-Initially composing eight bars, he found himself unable to stop.
-He ultimately composed his first opus, a 45-minute-long String Quartet.
-After beginning as a street musician, Icmouratov is today an orchestra conductor, klezmer clarinetist, and classical composer, having crafted a considerable amount of compositions.
+In 2000, he began studying conducting at the University of Montreal.
+During this time, he took an orchestration class with Alan Belkin, with whom Ichmouratov later studied composition.
+The class assignment required students to compose and orchestrate a melody in three different ways, an exercise that captivated Ichmouratov.
+He began with eight bars but soon found he could not stop, ultimately completing his first opus, a 45-minute String Quartet.
+Having started his career as a street musician, Ichmouratov is now an orchestral conductor, klezmer clarinetist, and classical composer, with a substantial body of compositions.